eranif/codelite/docs/docs/downloads/download.md

 ```

 !!!
 Tip
-    The Ubuntu packages should also work on other *buntus, and on derivatives e.g. Mint.
+    The Ubuntu packages should also work on other ubuntus, and on derivatives e.g. Mint.

 #### Apt